LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 # Conclusion

-The main contributions of our method:
-* Match DSM with tiling scheme and rotation hypotheses for co-registration;
-* Use DSM for prediction to reduce ambiguity in precise matching.

-The advantages of our method:
+Our method exploited rough-to-precise matching strategy to reduce ambiguity with the help of the depth information.
+We also introduced tiling scheme and checking scale and rotation to upscale the matching performance.

-* Mitigate systematic errors induced by poorly estimated camera parameters;
-* Robust to drastic scene changes.
+Experiments showed that our method is able to mitigate systematic errors induced by poorly estimated camera, and it is robust to drastic scene changes.

 #  Contact